 Having thus dismissed orthodox critiques of Sartre’s existentialism, presented some of my own, but embraced his tour de force through the cogito, the unconditional and absolute freedom to choose, the equal responsibility, and the conception of authenticity, it remains to tie these ideas back to something more concrete than a mid-1940s French lecture hall.

-Existentialism would mean nothing to me if it were indeed just a bourgeois contemplative philosophy, or the avant garde pose it was made to serve in the Anglo American world long after the lecture was done.
+Existentialism would mean nothing to me if it were indeed just a bourgeois contemplative philosophy, or the avant-garde pose to which it was suborned in the Anglophone world long after the lecture was done.

-My interests are mostly concerned with finding and adapting ideas that have application to concrete matters of statecraft and the amplification of individual influence in political activity.
-It is here I see a real potential for existentialism as another approach to rejecting the encroachment of anti-intellectual, mechanical, deterministic, nihilistic, reductionist vandalism that tears away at the brilliance and vibrancy of liberal democracy under the guise of religion and populism.
+My interest in Sartre is mostly concerned with finding and adapting ideas that have application to concrete matters of statecraft and the amplification of individual influence in political and social activity.
+It is here I see a real potential for existentialism as another approach to rejecting the encroachment of anti-intellectual, reductionist, determinist, nihilist vandalism that tears away at the potential brilliance and vibrancy of liberal democracy under the guises of religionism, nationalist populism, and closet-fascism.

-This vandalism has created a deepening crisis of confidence in the institutions and doctrines of state and society by alienating great masses of people from political processes, and therefore also the social, scientific and egalitarian direction of the most fabulously wealthy and advanced societies in history.
+This vandalism has created a deepening crisis of confidence in the institutions and doctrines of state and society, alienating great masses of people from political processes and institutions.
+That alienation then extends to estrangement from artistic, literary, scientific, and other achievements.
+The way we have seen the rise of conspiracy theories and disinformation, favoured by those who feel betrayed or excluded from their own societies, in some of the most fabulously wealthy and advanced societies in history.

-This alienation is most evident in a tidal wave of cynicism about every ethical principle we see our leaders pay lip service to even as they subvert them.
-The overwhelming sense of ennui and apathy emanating from the plainly visible destruction by our leaders of every standard of decency, service, and respect they talk about in empty phrases even as they undermine them in a lewd orgy of self-serving profligacy.
+But even those who feel included have become part of a tidal wave of cynicism about every ethical principle by the very people who advocate them.
+Many people can be forgiven for feeling an overwhelming sense of ennui and political apathy emanating from the plainly visible destruction by our leaders of every standard of decency, service, and respect they talk about in empty phrases even as they undermine them in a lewd orgy of self-serving profligacy.

-It seems inevitable that a vast mass of people are just not intellectually equipped or materially interested enough to halt this decline, which is more than just bad economics and curtailed liberty.
-But for the people who do have the power of mind, and the will to claim ownership of their heritages and birthrights to Western civilization, existentialism offers a tool for a critical analysis that is not politically aligned, and yet perfectly suited to pursue the great liberal ideals of egalitarianism; of individual liberty in states that nevertheless pledge themselves to aid the weak, the poor and the unfortunate; of societies built on the spontaneous cooperation between likeminded citizens; and of the confident assertion that despite all its flaws, liberal democracy is still the most successful articulation of political power we know.
+My observation is that many people are just not intellectually equipped or materially interested enough to halt this decline, which is more than just bad economics and curtailed liberty.
+But for the people who do have the power of mind, and the will to claim ownership of their birthrights to Western civilization, existentialism offers a valuable tool for critical analysis.
+Politically unaligned, but well-suited to engage with liberal ideals of egalitarianism, individual liberty, and reform at helping those who most need it.

-Existentialist analysis assists this confident, optimistic approach by affirming not only that strength of will is a good thing, not a shameful sin of pride, and that this will embraces responsibility as a proud duty, not an onerous chore or the preserve of ill-defined experts who seem to confuse it with the kleptomaniac arrogation of privilege.
+Existentialist analysis assists a confident, optimistic approach by affirming not only that strength of will is a good thing, not a shameful sin of pride, and that this will embraces responsibility as a proud duty, not an onerous imposition enforced by dubious authorities.